globocom/go-m3u8/README.md

 </h1>

-### Work in Progress!
+### ⚠️ Work in Progress!

-_There isn't a stable version for now.
-As this is currently a WIP, the API may have changes._
+_This project is currently in pre-release and is subject to changes._

+## About

+A m3u8 parser library in Go to facilitate the manipulation of HTTP Live Streaming (HLS) manifests.

+The library provides:

+- **Doubly Linked List Architecture -** Efficient playlist representation with ordered element access and manipulation.
+- **RFC 8216 Compliance -** Support for HLS tags based on the official [RFC](https://datatracker.ietf.org/doc/html/draft-pantos-hls-rfc8216bis) documentation.
+- **Live Streaming Support -** Optimized for live streaming manifests only (no VoD support yet).

-## go-m3u8
+## Architecture

-Parser library for [m3u8](https://tools.ietf.org/html/rfc8216) to facilitate manifest manipulation.

-_We currently only support Live Streaming manifests._

-### 1. Doubly Linked List
+### Doubly Linked List

+The m3u8 manifest is parsed into a **doubly linked list**.
+Each node on the list represents an element of the original HLS playlist (e.g. a tag, a comment, etc).

-The m3u8 manifest is represented by a doubly linked list.
-This data structure allows us to access the manifest in a sorted manner and apply operations (modify, add, remove) to its content.
+This data structure allows us to access the manifest in a sorted manner, to retrieve information and apply operations to its content.

 Some available operations are:

-- **Create** a new node to represent an HLS element of the m3u8 manifest (e.g. a tag, a comment).
+- **Create** a new node, to represent an element of the playlist.
-- **Insert** a new node into the playlist (append at the end OR insert before/after/between specific nodes).
+- **Insert** a new node into the playlist, either at the end or before/after an existing node.
-- **Find** a specific node or a list of nodes based on the HLS element name.
+- **Find** a specific node or a list of nodes, based on the element name.

-### 2. Tags
+### HLS Elements

-To guarantee scalibility, our lib considers a data structure for the HLS elements that follows the [RFC documentation](https://tools.ietf.org/html/rfc8216).
+To guarantee scalibility, our library considers a data structure for the HLS elements that follows the [RFC documentation](https://tools.ietf.org/html/rfc8216).

-The [**tags**](https://github.com/globocom/go-m3u8/tags) package separates HLS elements into files according to the [**Playlist Tags**](https://datatracker.ietf.org/doc/html/draft-pantos-hls-rfc8216bis#section-4.4) section on the RFC.

-(The tags listed below are the ones currently supported by the lib.)
+The [**tags**](/tags) package implements the currently supported [Playlist Tags](https://datatracker.ietf.org/doc/html/draft-pantos-hls-rfc8216bis#section-4.4):

 1. **basic -** Basic Tags (Section 4.4.1).
 - `#EXTM3U`